jrickord/CalculatingCrypto/README.md

 Included Files:

-Data Source Link -> includes link to Kaggle Dataset used for analysis MainFile -> Jupyter Notebook illustrating visualizattion techniques, n-gram modeling techniques, and model selection/evaluation
+Data Source Link -> includes link to Kaggle Dataset used for analysis<br>
+MainFile -> Jupyter Notebook illustrating visualizattion techniques, n-gram modeling techniques, and model selection/evaluation<br>
-Final Report -> Research report detailing findings from analysis in formal format with attached Q&A.
+Final Report -> Research report detailing findings from analysis in formal format with attached Q&A.<br>
 FAQ: Please see final report for Q&A and further discussions.